rackerlabs/support-how-to/content/cloud-backup/cloud-backup-troubleshooting-on-windows-2012-servers.md

 ## Check for open issues

 Before you restart the DriveClient service, check [status.rackspace.com](https://status.rackspace.com) to ensure there are no Cloud Backup open issues that could be impacting your server instance.
 In addition, check the current support tickets to ensure that there has not been an incident that is causing the lack of accessibility of the server.

-To check your open support tickets, log in to the [Cloud Control Panel](https://mycloud.rackspace.com/) and click **Tickets > Ticket List** in the top navigation bar.
+Use the following steps to check your open support tickets:

+1. Log in to the [Cloud Control Panel](http://login.rackspace.com).
+2. Click the **Select a Product** drop-down menu in the top navigation bar, then select **Rackspace Cloud**.
+3. Select **Tickets > Ticket List**.

-If there are no open support tickets about the server in question, attempt to establish a connection as shown in the next section.
+If there are no open support tickets about the server in question, attempt to establish a connection, as shown in the next section.

 ## Establish connection

+Use the following steps to establish a connection:

+1. Log in to the [Cloud Control Panel](https://login.rackspace.com).
+2. Click the **Select a Product** drop-down menu in the top navigation bar, then select **Rackspace Cloud**.
-1. In the [Rackspace Cloud Control Panel](https://mycloud.rackspace.com), click on **Backups > Systems**.
+3. Select **Backups > Systems**.
-2. From the list of Cloud Backup Systems, click the backup server name.
+4. From the list of Cloud Backup Systems, click the backup server name.
    This action displays the following details about the backup system:

    - The Internet Protocol (IP) address of the server
    - The system type
    - The backup vault size